springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate, inconsistent designs.
 The designs have different navigation methods, within the same collections of pages.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design are currently Journals, and ancillary pages such as search, indexes, and account management.
+Pages rendered in the <strong>older</strong> design are currently journals, and ancillary pages such as search, indexes, and account management.
 <br><br>
-Pages rendered in the <strong>newer</strong> design are currently Articles, Chapters, Books, Book Series, Reference Works, Reference Work Entries, and Collections.
+Pages rendered in the <strong>newer</strong> design are currently articles, chapters, books, book series, reference works, reference work entries, and collections.
 <br><br>
 When the transfer process is complete, the navigation methods between designs will be broadly consistent.
 <br><br>